 THIS PALETTE centers on elements of design from the early years of commercial design and printing in the 1700s and 1800s—ornate script, woodblock engraving, and limited, muted color (figure 1).
 I chose it to kick off this series because I want to jump right in and begin to challenge your thinking.

 The challenge?
 To resist the temptation to make everything look new.
-If you work with computers every day and regularly surf the Net, it is easy to lose perspective—though we regularly see some of the best, most exciting design being done today, it is often uncharacteristically modern or ultra-modern.
+If you’re online all the time it’s easy to lose perspective—though we regularly see some of the best, most exciting design being done today, it is often uncharacteristically modern or reflects the style of the moment.
 The challenge is to match the presentation to the subject, not to the medium.

-A Graceful Palette is used to market a graceful product—The Virginia Cliffe Inn, a stately bed and breakfast.
-Obviously, it is significantly different than the palette I'd use to design a brochure for a software company or a catalog for a skateboard shop.
-The elegant typefaces and muted colors are more suited to a client such as a fine furniture store, a law firm, or a custom homebuilder.
+A Graceful Palette is used to market a graceful product—The Virginia Cliffe Inn, a stately bed and breakfast in my neck of the woods.
+Obviously, it is significantly different than the palette I’d use to design a website for a tech startup or a t-shirt for a bike team.
+The elegant typefaces and muted colors are more suited to a client such as a fine furniture store, a law firm, or a custom home builder.

 The palette features a combination of three classic-looking typefaces.
 The title, The Virginia Cliffe, is set in a “display” face called Bickham Script (figure 2).
 A display face is one designed especially for sizes larger than standard body text.
 Richard Lipton, a current-day type master, rendered it using the style of 18th-century engraver George Bickham.

-To my way of thinking, the display typeface is the star, the other faces are the roadies—they set the stage and do all they can to make the star look good.
-The word INN is set in Copperplate 33BC and the body text is set in a serif face named Minion.
+To my way of thinking, the display typeface is the show’s headliner and the other faces are the backup singers—their job is to enhance the headliner’s voice, not to overpower it.
+The word INN is set in Copperplate 33BC and the body text is set in the serif face Minion.

 For subheads and labels (figure 3), try using the body text face in all caps with one or two spaces between letters.